Characterization of the symmetry class of an Elasticity tensor using polynomial covariants: Covariant operations on tensors

 where $\pmb \varepsilon$ is the \emph{Levi--Civita} tensor.
 In any orthonormal basis, we get

 \end{defn}

 \begin{rem} The generalized cross product is skew-symmetric:

-Its polynomial counterpart is (up to a scaling factor) the \emph{Lie--Poisson bracket} on $\so^{*}(3,\RR)$, the dual of the Lie algebra of the rotation group (isomorphic to $\RR^{3}$).
+Its polynomial counterpart is (up to a scaling factor) the \emph{Lie--Poisson bracket} on $\so^{*}(3,\RR)$, the dual of the Lie algebra of the rotation group, isomorphic to $\RR^{3}$ (see~\cite[Section 1.6]{AK1998} for the definition and an overview of the use of this bracket in mechanics).
 More precisely, if $\rp_{1}, \rp_{2}$ are the polynomial representatives of $\bS^{1},\bS^{2}$, then the polynomial representative of $\bS^{1} \times \bS^{2}$ is

 This product is equivariant relative to the rotation group $\SO(3)$ but not to full orthogonal group $\OO(3)$.
 In that later case, we get

 \end{rem}